littlebee/react-datum/CONTRIBUTING.md

 Source should be in coffeescript or cjsx.
 Examples (see below) are the exception.
 Coffeescript provides the OO glue that makes the react-datum components easily extensible.
 I buried a why_coffeescript.md in the src tree if you want a break from unopinionated.

+Use the Node.js/CommonJS require syntax for requires internally.
+For example: `Datum = require('./datum')`.
+Examples are the exception, as they only expected to run in the browser and loaded via `<script>` tag.
+We use webpack to bundle our dist/react-datum*.js files and it understands CommonJS requires and correctly orders the load of components based on the dependency tree.

 ## Examples

 Examples should be able to run standalone (from a file://... url in browser) in order for us to host on github.io pages.

+Assume that we will be script tag loaded.
+Do NOT use require() to load dependencies.
+When react-datum is script tag loaded it, like jQuery, React, .... will add itself as ReactDatum in the global namespace.
+You shouldn't need to require any other internal things.

 *All examples should be written in ES5 + JSX javascript*.
 No coffeescript or ES6 with the exception of one example each on how to extend react-datum components.
 (There are some .coffee haters out there)[https://ponyfoo.com/articles/we-dont-want-your-coffee])